6. Fortnightly synchronous interactive seminar

 Step three: consider timing and schedule your sessions

-Use Canvas Calendar to add the sessions to the Canvas calendar.
+Use the LMS Calendar to add the sessions to the LMS calendar.
 Depending on the tools you have chosen, include Zoom links, email address and links to technology support.
 If using Zoom, choose one of the following options:

 Step four: prepare topics and distribute materials